 If you have been driving your car, you may need to let it cool down before allowing the hot oil to drain.

 Beyond that, you will simply need to assemble your tools.
-Once that is done, the process is simple and should take between 15 and 60 minutes based on your skill level, familiarity with the process, and make and model of your car.
+Once that is done, the process is simple and should take between 15 and 60 minutes based on your skill level, familiarity with the process, and the make and model of your car.

-What Does The Process Look Like, And How Much Time Should Each Step Take?
+What Does the Process Look Like, and How Much Time Should Each Step Take?

-Once the bolt gets unscrewed, you will need to wait for the oil to drain into the disposal carton you have chosen.
+Once the bolt is unscrewed, you will need to wait for the oil to drain into the disposal carton you have chosen.
 This is the longest part of the process and will depend on how much oil the car can hold.
+The amount and age of the oil will affect how long it takes to drain the car, but generally, this should take anywhere from 10–30 minutes.

+The last step in the process is to refill your car’s engine oil.
+This usually doesn’t take more than 5 minutes.
 It’s always a good idea to use a funnel when refilling the oil.
 Spilled oil can cause smoke from the heat produced by the engine.
 Not using a funnel will also take more time.
 A precise pour requires a steady hand whereas a funnel speeds up the process.

 Any Other Tips And Tricks You Have For Me?

-Identifying things like the oil pan, drain bolt, and oil dipstick ahead of time will make it easier on yourself when it does come time to change your oil by yourself.
+- Get to know your car.
+The more familiar you are with the vehicle you drive, the easier it will be to navigate its components.
+Identifying things like the oil pan, drain bolt, and dipstick ahead of time will make it easier on yourself when it does come time to change your oil by yourself.

 Wrapping It Up

 There are so many excuses you could make to put off that next repair or reschedule your next car service.
 Your car’s next oil change should never be included in that excuse.
+Oil is the lifeblood of any vehicle, and it’s quite easy to perform an oil change.